msadio8/Tech-Blog/README.md

 * [CreateBlog Page](#createblog-page)

 ## Technologies Used
-The Activity Tracker website is built using the following technologies:
+The Tech Blog website is built using the following technologies:

 1. Boot Camp Materials - Module 14: Model-View-Controller (MVC)
 2. Prior Knowledge and experience